arielm/Unicode/README.md

 3. [ShapingMetrics](Projects/ShapingMetrics)
 4. [FontComparator](Projects/FontComparator)

-More work remains, notably testing the performance on low-end mobile devices with limited processing-power and memory.
+More work remains, notably testing how Harfbuzz performs on low-end mobile devices with limited processing-power and memory.

 Installation
 ------------